What Are Engine Hours on a Boat?

 You might also hear ‘boat engine hours’ called ‘marine engine hours’.

-How to Check Boat Engine Hours
+How do I Check Boat Engine Hours?

 One way to check your boat’s engine hours is by looking at the hour meter on the dashboard.
 It’s similar to a car’s odometer.
 Turn on the ignition and look for the hour meter reading.